dalbay/Intro-to-Git/README.md

   1. Create Central Repository on GitHub
   2. Create Local Repository
      * Install Git on your local machine
      * Create a folder on your local machine which will serve as the repo.
 Inside this folder, right click anywhere and select ‘Git Bash’ – this will open-up Git Emulator (Terminal).
-     * If you are working on a new project --- **$ git init** (this will create a .git folder inside your local repository)
+     * New project (this will create a .git folder inside your local repository)--- **$ git init**
-     * If you are joining a project use --- **$ git clone**
+     * Joining an existing project --- **$ git clone**
 ### *Sync Repositories*
   Add your central repository as your origin to your local repository ---**$ git remote add origin “[link]”**
   (Click on the green “Clone or Download” button inside the central repository for the link.)